skeyan/skeyan/README.md

 - ⚡ Fun fact: ...
 -->
 #### 😄About Me
-  I'm Eva, a senior majoring in both C.S. and Emerging Media (pronouns: she/they).
+  I'm Eva, a software engineer.
   I'm based in New York, NY.
 I have a passion for interactive media and design!
+  Currently working as a SWE at LinkedIn.
   Some of my hobbies are roleplaying games, music, and illustrations.

 <details>